lukedigiovanna/wiki-lie-3/README.md

 1. `game-state`: `{<game-info>}`
    1. Sends an entire object representing the current state of the game a client is in
    2. Includes all relevant game information (i.e. game settings, whether the game is started, chosen article, host, players, etc.)

-### Redis

-The actual state of the game is stored in a redis cache.
-This enables the server to be stateless and scalable.

-Redis has sub-millisecond access, so this works fine.